roytang/blog/content/post/2016/05/x-men-apocalypse-review-spoiler-free.md

   * nice 80s wardrobe lol
   * not particularly faithful to the source material
   * plot is all over the place, a lot of WTF moments here and there.
 OMG that stupid arrow D:
-  * lots of faults, but you'll probably enjoy it anyway if you're an X-men fan just for all the random easter eggs you spot (&#8220;Hey, it's random third-string comic book character in a completely different role!&#8221;)
+  * lots of faults, but you'll probably enjoy it anyway if you're an X-men fan just for all the random easter eggs you spot ("Hey, it's random third-string comic book character in a completely different role!&#8221;)
   * post-credits scene?
 YES
   * I'm kind of hoping they go for Dark Phoenix Saga next (Aliens!) but the PCS tells us they have more sinister designs in mind&#8230;
   * Will Mama like it?
 Probably not.